All templates

 A typical huddle meeting is completed in a 10-15 minute window.
 The purpose of a huddle board is to make the daily or weekly check-ins even more efficient, and provide a forum for global teams to raise issues with the project so that solutions are readily implemented.

-When to use the Huddle Board Template?
+When to use the huddle board template?

 The huddle board template is an effective resource to help you: